Themes Overview

 7. Logout.

-8. Stop Portal.
+8. Stop Cantemo.

 9. Flush redis cache. (sudo redis-cli flushall)

-10. Start Portal.
+10. Start Cantemo.

 Images and Retina Images

 Some of the images used in the core theme are sprites that set a background on the image.
-These sprites can be modified in the .less files that are included in Portal.
+These sprites can be modified in the .less files that are included in Cantemo.
 A less mixin uses media queries build the correct css for targeting:

 .image-2x(@image, @w: auto, @h: auto, @repeat: no-repeat) {